Stopping Relationship Arguments in Their Tracks: Expert Tips for Healthier Communication and Deeper Love

 Frustration and stress can make you irritable and prone to picking fights, and when one partner feels like they’re doing more work than the other, an imbalance can leave them feeling bitter and resentful.

-Unhealthy Arguing in a Relationship
+Healthy vs. Unhealthy Arguing in a Relationship

 Productive arguments involve trust, healthy conflict resolution, avoidant conflict resolution, and mutual respect.
 Trust means communicating honestly and openly with your partner, even if it’s difficult, while healthy conflict resolution involves finding a compromise or resolution that works for both partners.